-It is noted that there were two allegations of sexual abuse or sexual harassment at this facility in the past 12 months.
-One was unfounded and one was substantiated for inmate-on-inmate sexual abuse.
+It is noted that there were no allegations of sexual abuse or sexual harassment at this facility in the past 12 months.

 CAP: Create procedures to ensure that administrative investigations are appropriately conducted and documented.
 Provide the auditor with a copy of the procedures and samples of administrative investigations.